 PDA has partnered with the Unversity of Pennsylvania School of Dental Medicine to present a live, virtual CE lecture.
 The course is complimentary and pre-registration is required.

 The objective of the course series is to enable every practitioner to better understand, evaluate and treat patients with disabilities.
-The February 1, lecture will discuss how we can best define disability to allow the dentist to better apply risk management for disease prevention to our patient population through their lifetime.
+The January 31, lecture will discuss issues of equity and access in health and healthcare for vulnerable populations, including discussions about who is considered vulnerable, how we can best deliver the necessary care and what the rewards are for helping manage their dental needs.

 ||7:00 p.m. - 8:00 p.m.

 Please click here to register.
 Attendees will need to create an account in PennPath, the eLearning platform.
 Click the red Register button on the Penn Dental Medicine website and you will be prompted to create an account (sign up) or sign in with your user id and password if you already created a PennPath account.